anders94/bitcoin-mempool-tracker/README.md

 -------------
 * PostgreSQL
 * Node.js
-* RPC access to a full Bitcoin node
+* RPC and ZeroMQ access to a full Bitcoin node

 Setup
 -----